allenai/OLMo/pretrain_data/wikipedia/README.md

 Compared to V0, V1 removes empty documents, gets tokens, and calculates average log probabilities for each text.
 The data is available at `s3://ai2-llm/pretrain_data/wikipedia/v1/`.
+Each language is in its own subfolder (e.g. `s3://ai2-llm/pretrain_data/wikipedia/v1/lang=en/`).
-To obtain v1 from v1, run
+To obtain v0 from v1, run

 ```bash
 python -m pretrain_data_wikipedia.rm_empty_and_stat \